 La Burbuja made its showcase at Guelaguetza in the Koreatown neighborhood of Los Angeles on August 9th.
 Though it was not completely finished, lacking its metallic silver coat, it was received with much praise, attracting both whole first-wave Oaxacan immigrant families and young KCRW hipsters alike.

 Everybody was eager to step inside to take photos and converse personally among themselves.
 A raffle was held to raise …

 Sonic Trace will acquire its stories through La Burbuja, a portable sound booth submitted and built by Hugo Martinez and Christin To of Mat-ter Design.

-Sonic Trace recorded the progress of La Burbuja through out its completion, the budget for its completion was $5,000 and it had to be built in two months.
-Martinez, To and their loyal team worked twenty hours a day to …
+Sonic Trace recorded the progress of La Burbuja throughout its completion.
+The budget for its completion was $5,000 and it had to be built in two months.
+Martinez, To and their loyal team worked twenty hours a day to make the booth …